 5.5 The Parties shall ensure that no double counting and/or double claiming concerning any ITMOs delivered shall occur, including from or with respect to participating stakeholders and voluntary carbon markets.

 Voluntary Cancellation

-5.6 For the avoidance of doubt, the Acquiring Country may choose at any time to voluntarily cancel any ITMOs transferred without consequence for the Corresponding Adjustment made by the Host Country.
+5.6 The Acquiring Country may, any time after payment for ITMOs effectively transferred, choose to voluntarily cancel any such transferred ITMOs without consequence for the Corresponding Adjustment made by the Host Country.

 6. Information Sharing